KRoberts5/cs310-tic-tac-toe/README.md

 2. Every column
 3. The diagonal squares

 To accomplish this, I create four fields ( rowCount, colCount, frontDiagCount, backDiagCount ) and utilize a nested for loop to check all of the winning conditions simultaneaously.
-While iterating through the squares in a given row, column, or diagonal, I simply increment the appropriate count every time the specified players mark is encountered.
+While iterating through the squares in a given row, column, or diagonal, I simply increment the appropriate count every time the specified player's mark is encountered.
 If one of the count fields is ever set equal to the width of the game board, then a winning condition has been met.

 ### isTie()